 More tips for great banana bread:

 - Be flexible when it comes to how many bananas you use.
 If your bananas are on the small side, four is a-OK.
 If you have three huge bananas, you won’t need a fourth.

 - You don’t NEED to use two kinds of whole wheat flour.
 But we like the balance of hearty and delicate that comes from a blend of white whole wheat and regular whole wheat.

 - To cut down on dishes, melt your butter in a big pot, then add the rest of your wet ingredients right to the pot.
 You can even mix in your dry ingredients in the same pot!

 - Don’t over-mix your batter.
-A few lumps here and there are OK, and actually make for a fluffier bread.
+A few lumps here and there are okay, and actually make for a fluffier bread!

 - Use a light-colored or glass loaf pan to avoid excess browning.
 Make sure to grease it well, too.

 - If you prefer “single serving” banana breads, you can bake this healthy banana bread in a muffin tin.
-Divide the batter into muffin tin wells (we actually got 15 muffins!) and bake at 350 for 22 minutes.
+Divide the batter into muffin tin wells (we actually got 15 muffins!) and bake at 350 degrees for 18-22 minutes.